-For details, see "Prerequisites" on page 22.
+For details, see "Prerequisites" on page 21.

 Note: We recommend you review security considerations in ALM Octane 15.x Secure Deployment and Configuration Guidelines.
 This contains instructions on how to set up a secure configuration for ALM Octane.
-Installation Guide for Linux Installation flow

 Deploy

 Deploy ALM Octane on a machine dedicated for the ALM Octane server on Linux.